AMReX-Codes/amrex/Docs/source/running_cpp/how_to_run.rst

 How to run a new simulation
 ===========================

-After compiling the code (see the section :doc:`../installation`), the WarpX executable is stored in the folder ``warpx/Bin``.
+After compiling the code, the
+WarpX executable is stored in the folder ``warpx/Bin``.
 (Its name starts with `main` but depends on the compiler options.)